LinuxForHealth/docs/docs/_sources/tutorials/fhir-r4.rst.txt

 Scoll down and click on the 'FHIR_R4_PATIENT' topic.

 Click 'View Messages', then click 'View Messages' again on the next page.
+This will take you to a list of all messages for the topic.

-You should see the body of the FHIR R4 message you just sent to Linux for Health.
+Navigate to the message at the offset indicated in the query results.
+For example, from 'FHIR_R4_PATIENT-0@22' in the result, we know the message is at offset '22' in the 'FHIR_R4_PATIENT' topic.
+At your result offset, you should see the FHIR patient resource you just sent to Linux for Health.